estesp/getmoarsteps/README.txt

-Node JS Web Starter application using IBM DataCache Service

-This sample application demonstrates how to write a Node JS application using IBM DataCache REST interface and deploy it on BlueMix.
+Node.JS application using Wearable API and Pitney Bowes Geolocation Services

+This sample Node.JS application demonstrates the use of the Wearable IoT API service and the Pitney Bowes Geolocation service in concert with IBM's Bluemix PaaS offering.

 Files

-Node JS Web Starter application using IBM DataCache Service contains the following contents:

-*   instructions.md

-	This file describes the Next Steps for getting started with this template.

 *   app.js